edgeimpulse/expert-projects/adaptable-vision-counters.md

 ### 2. Counting in Motion

-In this case, we are counting bolts and washers and faulty washers passing through the conveyer belt.
+In this case, we are counting bolts and washers and faulty washers passing through the conveyor belt.

 ![](.gitbook/assets/adaptable-vision-counters/IMG_1678.jpg)